-These types of conversations evolved into formal discussions and negotiations that resulted in an agreement that was announced on May 8, 2008.
-The agreement calls for the permanent protection of up to 240,000 acres of our land.
-We will conserve through phased dedicated conservation easements approximately 178,000 acres of our land.
-We will also provide an option to purchase conservation easements on an additional 62,000 acres of our land.
+These types of conversations evolved into formal discussions and negotiations that resulted in an agreement that was announced on May 8, 2008, with document signing on June 17, 2008.
+The agreement calls for the permanent protection of up to 240,000 acres of our land through phased dedicated conservation easements on approximately 178,000 acres of our land and an option to purchase conservation easements on an additional 62,000 acres of our land.

-The agreement is designed to ensure permanent protection of the most sensitive resources of the ranch, establish the Tejon Ranch Conservancy to adopt and implement a ranch-wide management plan to preserve and enhance the conserved land, provide an option for environmental resource groups to acquire at fair market value determined through an appraisal process additional lands that the Company might otherwise develop, and allow us to proceed with entitlement and development of Centennial, Tejon Mountain Village, TIC, and future development in the TIC area without opposition from leading environmental organizations that are party to the agreement.
+The conservation agreement is designed to ensure permanent protection of the most sensitive resources of the ranch, establish the Tejon Ranch Conservancy to adopt and implement a ranch-wide management plan to preserve and enhance the conserved land, provide an option for environmental resource groups to acquire at fair market value determined through an appraisal process additional lands that the Company might otherwise develop, and allow us to proceed with entitlement and development of Centennial, Tejon Mountain Village, TIC, and future development in the TIC area without opposition from leading environmental organizations that are party to the agreement.

 The agreement provides certainty for us and the environmental resource groups.
-For Tejon, the agreement provides certainty that its existing development plans will not be opposed by the environmental resource groups, and that we will be able to continue to protect our land while still engaging in current revenue producing activities, including farming, ranching, and oil and mineral extraction activities.
+For Tejon, the agreement provides certainty that its existing development plans will not be opposed by the environmental resource groups that are party to the agreement, and that we will be able to continue to protect our land while still engaging in current revenue producing activities, including farming, ranching, and oil and mineral extraction activities.
 For the environmental groups the agreement provides certainty that the ecological resources on our lands will be permanently protected.

 The agreement details a master plan for the Company's land which establishes the balance between conservation, development and our historic land use activities.
 The agreement is designed to remove many of the obstacles that have plagued similar efforts in California to develop large tracts of formerly open space and we expect to be able to move ahead with the entitlement of our current development projects in a much more timely fashion.
-Please refer to our Form 8-K filed with the Securities and Exchange Commission on May 8, 2008 for press releases concerning the above agreement.
+Please refer to our Form 8-K filed with the Securities and Exchange Commission on May 8, 2008 and our Form 8-K filed on June 23, 2008 for additional information related to the conservation agreement.

-We will also continue to evaluate land resources to determine the highest and best uses for our land holdings.
+We will also continue to evaluate land resources to determine the highest and best uses of our land holdings.
 Future sales of land are dependent on market circumstances and specific opportunities.
 Our goal in the future is to increase land value and create future revenue growth through planning and development of residential communities and commercial and industrial properties.